 Keep in mind that bass strings are rarely a problem when it comes to stretching, once you go past the first couple of hours.
 It’s the trebles where the problem persists.

 This is a simple and effective hack.
 Minimize the amount of string you wind round the tuner end of the guitar.
 Because of the friction between the string and the roller, it takes time for a string to stretch all the way through its windings.
 Fewer the windings the better it is.

 You can also prevent slippage by passing a string through the roller hole, pulling it back and wrapping the end twice over the string.
 By holding the end in position and turning the tuner, the twists get locked in around the roller.
 Basically, there should be no slack in the windings.
 When you wrap the strings around the peg-head rollers, pull them tight and make sure you leave zero slack.
 Remember, the entire length of the string stretches including the portion of the string that is wrapped around the roller.

 Minimizing the number of loops on the rollers makes the biggest difference.
 Keep in mind that the whole length of a string stretches including the bits wound on the rollers.
 So if you minimize the loops, you cut on the time it takes for initial stretching.

 Keep as few wraps as you can get away with on the roller.
 You should be able to get them to stay in tune pretty well by the second day itself.

 As with everything about the classical guitar, it’s a question of balance.
 If you don’t have enough wraps or windings, the strings are likely to slip.
 Too few wraps and you cause slippage.
 Too many wraps and you increase the time needed for stretching.

-For most people who think it’s normal for nylon strings to take a week or two to settle in, this can be the single most effective hack to try out first.
+For most people who think it’s normal for nylon strings to take a week to settle in, this can be the single most effective hack to try out first.